Gerard Havekes’ tiles are lain at the Monster kitchen and bar – inside and outside the Mosaic room.

-Hotel Hotel aesthetic curator, Don Cameron, discovered Gerard Havekes’ ceramic work through mid-Century collector Ken Neale, instantly appreciating its raw, textured aesthetic and naive brutality.
+Don Cameron (Hotel Hotel contributing curator) was first introduced to Gerard Havekes’ ceramic work through mid-Century collector Ken Neale (also Hotel Hotel contributing curator).
+Don instantly appreciating its raw, textured aesthetic and naive brutality.
 The chromatic palette and metallic glazes are rarefied.

 Gerard Havekes was born in s’Hertogenbosch, Southern Holland, in 1925.
 Apart from military duties during WWII Havekes was a lifelong artist.